-As per our choice, psd would give as an output an array of aos corresponding to each input.
+By default, psd would give as an output an array of aos corresponding to each input.
 So in our case, we'd have an array with 4 aos.
-We can also make them individuals, by indexing the array:
+We can also make them individuals, by adding outputs to the psd block.
+We just need to right-click and select "Add output":